ATNF/askapsoft/Code/Doc/user/current/doc/services/ingest/index.rst

 to aggregade more bandwidth than is defined by the natural hardware-based distribution (one stream normally covers 4 MHz of bandwidth produced by a single correlator card).
 In the future, we envisage also to have tasks which would fork data streams to allow more parallel processing (e.g. a separate measurement set for calibration can be prepared in parallel).
+It is also possible to add so called service ranks (see below) which are not receiving any data.
+These ranks are deactivated by default and could be used for additional processing later on if some task activates them.

 Configuration Parameters
 ------------------------